danforthcenter/plantcv/docs/time_series_evaluation.md

-## Evaluation of time-series linking result
+## Evaluation of time-series tracking result

-This set of functions are designed to evaluate the time-series leaf tracking result by comparing to the ground-truth.
+This set of functions are designed to evaluate the time-series tracking result by comparing to the time-series ground-truth.

-To start, get familiar with some notations and definitions:
+First, get familiar with some notations and definitions:

-**T**: total time
+**T**: total time (length of the time-series)

 **N**: total number of unique leaves in ground truth
+- *note*: in python indices start with 0 so the maximum unique index is N-1.

 **n<sub>t</sub>**: number of leaves at time t